On a commercial level, we have been establishing emotional

 in the world.

-the overall emotional connection an employee gets when
+overall emotional connection an employee gets when they recognise

-satisfaction one can feel for being recognized for their work and
+one can feel for being recognized for their work and contribution to a

-contribution to a larger set of goals.
-According to a global survey
+larger set of goals.
+According to a global survey conducted by